-Aura straightened up und leaned towards Ragna, as if to embrace her.
+“I had to beg Gras…Marcus to accept your father’s proposal.”
+Aura straightened up and leaned towards Ragna, as if to embrace her.
 She blew air into Ragna’s neck.
 Ragna startled at the warm sensation, and Aura giggled.

 “I’m still responsible for you.”
 Ragna grabbed the champagne bottle and rocked it.
-The liquid swayed back and forth, signaling that half of its content was gone.
+The liquid swayed back and forth, signalling that half of its content was gone.
 “How much did you drink already?”

-“Well, it helps that Vaix are the bad guys.
+“Well, Vaix are the bad guys.
 It would be just exposing the truth.
-I think the world would be better without them.
-Then there would also be peace.”
+If they didn’t exist, wouldn’t the world be better?
+Wouldn’t there be peace?”

-Making sure that she didn’t disturb Aura, Ragna stretched out her legs and took another bite from the food plate.
+Making sure that she didn’t disturb Aura, Ragna stretched out her legs and took another bite from the food plate’s appetizers.
 She offered the plate to Aura.
-The princess, being content with her empty glass, declined.
+The princess, being content to peek inside her empty glass, declined.

 “That’s like saying killing all the poor people would solve poverty and overpopulation.
-Besides, we need Vaix.
-I’m not just talking about how Madconomics entangled us economically, but also because removing Vaix would hinder humanity itself.
+Removing Vaix would hinder humanity itself.
 All the possibilities, all the brilliance, they too are part of humanity’s glamour.”

 Ragna smiled as well and studied the black, square overhead lights that lit up the princess’ chamber in bright blue.
 She didn’t understand how Aura’s words could be true, but talking to her was enough.

-“By the way, you and Captain Graswald?
+“By the way,” said Ragna, wiping away the tears from her eyes.
+“You and Captain Graswald?
 How did that happen?”